Polyethylene Product Sustainability

 Reducing Food Waste (and other goods)

-Thirty percent – about 1.3 billion tonnes per year – of global food production is never eaten.
+30 percent – about 1.3 billion tonnes per year – of global food production is never eaten.
 In addition to wasting natural resources, we’re throwing away food in a world where 11 percent of the population is undernourished.
-Performance plastic packaging extends the shelf life of many foods, keeps our food from spoiling, and reduces food waste.
+Performance plastic packaging extends the shelf life of many foods, reducing food waste:

 - We have a portfolio of performance resins that help enable outstanding seal and abuse resistance to reduce package failure and resulting food spoilage.